bmays9/bet-tracker/README.md

 ### Create the Heroku App

-1. Login to Heroku and click on the top right button ‘New’ on the dashboard.
+1. Login to Heroku and click on the top right button `New` on the dashboard.
-2. Click ‘Create new app’.
+2. Click `Create new app`.
 3. Give your app a unique name and select the region closest to you.
-4. Click on the ‘Create app’ button.
+4. Click on the `Create app` button.

 ### Create the PostgreSQL Database

-1. Login to ElephantSQL and click on the top right button ‘Create New Instance’.
+1. Login to ElephantSQL and click on the top right button 'Create New Instance'.
-2. Give your plan the name of the project and select the Tiny Turtle (Free) plan.
-The ‘Tags’ field can be left empty.
+2. Give your plan the name of the project and select the Free plan.
+The 'Tags' field can be left empty.
-3. Click on ‘Select Region’ and select a data centre near you and click ‘Review’.
+3. Click on 'Select Region' and select a data centre near you and click 'Review'.
-4. Check the plan is correct and click ‘Create Instance’.
+4. Check the plan is correct and click 'Create Instance'.
 5. Return to the dashboard and click on the project instance.
-This will open up the “Details” page where the link to the URL is displayed.
+This will open up the 'Details' page where the link to the URL is displayed.
 This needs to be added to the env.py file in the project directory.

 ### Create the env.py file